esusslin/omaha/README.md

 transcripts, published depth charts. **Official and public feeds only** — no paywalled scraping.

+Fetching is paced to one request per second per host.
+Conditional requests keep repeat polls of a single URL cheap, but a backfill walks dozens of *new* article URLs per club where ETags buy nothing — so the throttle is per host, and different clubs don't block each other.

 ## Stack

 Python 3.13 · FastAPI · SQLAlchemy 2 · Alembic · Postgres 17 + pgvector · APScheduler ·
-pdfplumber · trafilatura · fastembed (ONNX) · uv · ruff · mypy · pytest · Docker
+pdfplumber · trafilatura · selectolax · fastembed (ONNX) · uv · ruff · mypy · pytest ·
+Docker

 ## Licence